aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.429.0 (2018-12-17 23:00 UTC)
+* ECR (3.3.4.0)
+	* This release adds support for ECR repository tagging.
+* QuickSight (3.3.1.0)
+	* Amazon QuickSight's RegisterUser API now generates a user invitation URL when registering a user with the QuickSight identity type.
+This URL can then be used by the registered QuickSight user to complete the user registration process.
+This release also corrects some HTTP return status codes.

 ### 3.3.428.0 (2018-12-14 22:51 UTC)
 * AlexaForBusiness (3.3.8.0)
 	* Released new APIs for managing private skill access to Enrolled Users.
 These API's are the equivalent of the A4B console for Private Skills checkbox "Available for Users".